Recent News

 -

-Perceiving as Biased But Nevertheless Persuaded?
-Effects of Fact–Checking News Delivered by Partisan Media, Political Psychology, Vol. 45, No. 1 (2024): 69-89.
-[OSF Pre-Registration]
+Perceiving as biased but nevertheless persuaded?
+Effects of fact-checking news delivered by partisan media, Political Psychology, Vol. 45, No. 1 (2024): 69-89.
+[OSF Repository]

 [GitHub Repository]